Skip to main content

 How often should I rerun the simulation?

-Rerun the simulation when: tasks are completed (remove them or mark as complete), estimates are refined based on new information, scope changes add or remove tasks, risks materialize or are mitigated, at major milestones or phase gates.
-For active projects, weekly updates during execution help track whether you're on the good or bad side of the distribution and if corrective action is needed.
-Understanding this helps you see when to update simulations and why regular updates are important.
+Rerun when tasks complete (remove them from the active model), estimates are refined based on new information, scope changes add or remove tasks, risks materialize or are mitigated, or at major milestones and phase gates.
+For active projects, weekly updates during execution help track whether you're on the good or bad side of the original distribution and whether corrective action is needed.
+The SRA isn't a one-time exercise.
+PMOs that re-run it monthly typically catch slipping schedules 4 to 6 weeks before the deterministic plan would flag the slip.

 Explore More Operations & Planning Tools